wvanderp/notes/free-ideas.md

 Potential problems are that Twitter needs to be paid for the bot access.
 And that chat gpt does not allow big inputs.

 Might make it a mastodon not.

+## a clock that tells time but is also difficult

+It a normal or speaking clock that tells the time in a difficult way

+Like

+`ten past a quarter to two`
+Four o'clock in London
+The excat moment of death of arch duke furdonant
+In thirty five minutes till five past one
+4 minutes till the whole hour